beaverbuilder/documentation/docs/beaver-builder/layouts/responsive-design/responsive-editing-with-beaver-builder.md

 ## Large screen

-The following screenshot shows a single row with a background image, with two layers of two columns each.
+The following screenshot shows a single row with a background image and two column groups with two columns each.
 In this example, all of the column margins are set to 80px.

 ![](/img/the-basics-example-resonsive-editing-1.jpg)